 - The charming small town of Asolo has attracted some fascinating people over the years.
 Queen Caterina Cornaro of Cyprus was exiled here and set up an artistic court of poets, writers and artists.
 Later the actress Eleonora Duse lived here.
 Then in the 1970s the great British traveller and writer Freya Stark made Asolo her home.
 Freya Stark – writer and traveller

-To see more by Mary Lou Peters and Liz Steel – why not visit their web sites:
+To see more by artists Mary Lou Peters and Liz Steel – why not visit their web sites: